christianrauch/msp/README.md

 calibration.acc_gain_y = 1;
 calibration.acc_gain_z = 1;
 if (fcu.sendMessage(calibration) ) {
-    //calibration data has been sent
+    // calibration data has been sent
-    //since this message does not have any return data, the values are unchanged }
+    // since this message does not have any return data, the values are unchanged }
 ```